huilyu2/project-spring2017/part3/README.md

   To put the chart in the popup, I used Vincent package to make vega chart and put it in the folium popup on the second layer.

   When we click the markers on the second layer, the chart can be showed in the popup that we can compare the different categories.
+## 4. The trend of the data
-## 4. Line chart popup: the quantitive data of different datetime
+### Line chart popup: the quantitive data of different datetime
 This part aim to see the trend of the quantitive data through the time.

 * Approach: